Category: Story

 Video vs. Photo: Bridging the Gap in Bulk Workflows

 Batch processing photos is mostly about pixels and dimensions, but video adds another layer: bitrate management.
 A video’s file size depends more on its bitrate (the amount of data processed per second) than its actual resolution.
 When resizing videos in bulk, your tool needs to adjust the encoding to match the new size.
-If it doesn’t, you might end up with a tiny 480p video that still has a massive, unnecessary file size.
+If it does not, you might end up with a tiny 480p video that still has a massive, unnecessary file size.

 Resolution vs. Bitrate: What Video Resizing Actually Means